ys9617/FKD/README.md

 ## Overview

-1. Defining and training CNN model
+1. Defining CNN architecture and training test data
-2. Detect face position in the image using Haar cascades
+2. Detect faces in an image using a face detector (Haar Cascade)
-3. Detect facial keypoint using trained CNN model
+3. Detect facial keypoint

 ## Data